sjbennett123/polarlarp/content/current_writeups/an_accidental_find/_index.md

   > Congratulations!
 You have found Huldrek and his chest on your own!
 Please return this card, with your group, to the NPC shack.
 You will return here to continue this encounter.

-outcomes: Someone stumbles upon the encounter card and brings it and/or the chest, to the NPC shack, and then continues with the module OPERATION: FIND HULDREK
+outcomes: Someone stumbles upon the encounter card and brings it and/or the chest, to the NPC shack, and then continues with the module OPERATION FIND HULDREK

 props: